tetrix1993/rawdevart-dl/README.md

 # Rawdevart Downloader
-Download manga/comic from rawdevart.com and view it in a simple website that runs in your machine
+Download manga/comic from rawdevart.com and view it in a simple website that runs on your machine.

 ## Introduction
 Rawdevart Downloader allows you to download manga/comic from [Rawdevart.com](https://rawdevart.com/).
 The program is written in Python 3.0.
 A simple UI for viewing the manga/comic downloaded is available as an HTML page which can be run on the local machine.\